I'D LIKE TO BE ALONE NOW

 PRODUCED BY ROB MARGOLIES

-In the face of death we all come to question our own path.
+In the face of death, we all come to question our own path.
 “I’d Like to Be Alone Now” is an ensemble dramedy that takes place in one location – the house of a mourning widower and father.
-When Kyle loses his wife and three children to a car accident his entire family comes to help him mourn but instead they all turn inward to examine their own lives.
+When Kyle loses his wife and three children to a car accident, his entire family comes to help him mourn but instead they all turn inward to examine their own lives.
 Desperate for some private time for introspection, Kyle decides to nail himself into his room with some scrap wood.
-His brothers, friends, parents and even housekeeper are left to tend to him while they try to put the pieces of their own broken lives back together.
+His brothers, friends, parents, and even the housekeeper are left to tend to him while they try to put the pieces of their own broken lives back together.

 “I’d Like to Be Alone Now” is written in a fast-paced, dialogue/character-driven style similar to David Mamet or some of Woody Allen’s work from the 80’s like “Hannah and her Sisters.”
 A more recent film that shares a similar tone from the independent world would be “The Squid and the Whale” starring Jeff Daniels, Laura Linney, and Jesse Eisenberg.